-A well-oiled HVAC system means you're spending less month per month on energy because the system doesn't have to work as hard to get the job done.
+A well-oiled HVAC system means your spending less month per month on energy.
 According to the U.S. Department of Energy, you could see a savings up to 30% on your energy bill.

 Routine maintenance checks allow the professionals to find problems in your system before they bust.
 This means your system is less likely to go down when you need it most and you’ll save money on costly repairs.